tuliren/react-nd/myreads/README.md

 # MyReads Project

 This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+It is developed from [reactnd-project-myreads-starter](https://github.com/udacity/reactnd-project-myreads-starter).

 ## How to Start